scodec/scodec.github.io/Combined+Pages.md

 }
 ```

-A decoder defines a single abstract operation, `decode`, which converts a bit vector in to a pair containing the unconsumed bits and a decoded value, or returns an error.
+A decoder defines a single abstract operation, `decode`, which converts a bit vector into a pair containing the unconsumed bits and a decoded value, or returns an error.
 For example, a decoder that decodes a 32-bit integer returns an error when the supplied vector has less than 32-bits, and returns the supplied vector less 32-bits otherwise.

 The result type is a disjunction with `scodec.Err` on the left side. `Err` is an open-for-subclassing data type that contains an error message and a context stack.
 The context stack contains strings that provide context on where the error occurred in a large structure.
-We saw an example of this earlier, where the context stack represented a path through the `Arrangement` class, in to a `Vector`, and then in to a `Line` and `Point`.
+We saw an example of this earlier, where the context stack represented a path through the `Arrangement` class, into a `Vector`, and then into a `Line` and `Point`.
 The type is open-for-subclassing so that codecs can return domain specific error types and then pattern match on the received type.
 An `Err` is *not* a subtype of `Throwable`, so it cannot be used (directly) with `scala.util.Try`.
 Also note that codecs never throw exceptions (or should never!).
 All errors are communicated via the `Err` type.

 ### map